 You’ll never be far from a self-proclaimed master of the art of picking the Chesapeake blue crab.
 If you’ve never experienced a crab feast before – or never even had crab before – in Baltimore you can turn to your server, caterer or even the local two seats down, and they will walk you through the art of prying crabmeat from its shells.

 Where to Have a Crab Feast

 Restaurants and crab shacks are obvious places to book a table for a crab feast.
 For a traditional family-style crab feast, go to local favorite Captain James Landing.
-Mo’s Crab and Pasta Factory in Little Italy offers fresh local seafood in addition to Maryland crab.
-And the award-winning Rusty Scupper has something for everyone, including spectacular views of the Inner Harbor.
+In Federal Hill, the Rusty Scupper has something for everyone, including spectacular views of the Inner Harbor.
 Wit & Wisdom offers crab feasts at its waterside patio to provide an elevated yet authentic Maryland crab experience.

 You can also have a crab feast catered or at a banquet.
-Cruise and yacht companies like Admiral of the Bay and Spirit of Baltimore will entertain groups and also provide cruises.
+Cruise and yacht companies like Admiral of the Bay and Baltimore Spirit Cruises offer cruises that entertain and satisfy the palate.
 You can even enjoy a banquet crab feast – complete with a spectacular view - at the Baltimore Museum of Industry.

 Other Restaurants and Caterers Known for Their Crab

 There are many other restaurants, fish shacks and caterers who can bring you a crab feast – check them out!: